Labyrinthine-Unreal/transferOwnership/README.md

-<h3> This Repo is for Openzeppellin to review the TaurosDAO contract for vulnerabilities in the source code.
+<h3> This Repo is for Openzeppelin to review the TaurosDAO contract for vulnerabilities in the source code.

 <br>
 <h2>OpenSea ticket Submission<h2>